naimaoun2-dev/ALLM-Project/README.md

 - Type your questions in the chat input
 - The system will search the Chroma DB for relevant information
 - If no information is found, you'll be prompted to add it
+- Ask for restaurants near a city (e.g., "restaurants in Madrid") to fetch live listings via Overpass API

 ### Adding Documents
 1. Go to the sidebar